marionettejs/backbone.marionette/docs/marionette.region.md

 ## `reset` A Region

 A region can be `reset` at any time.
-This will close any existing view that is being displayed, and delete the cached `el`.
-The next time the region is used to show a view, the region's `el` will be queried from the DOM.
+This closes any existing view being displayed, and deletes the cached `el`.
+The next time the region shows a view, the region's `el` is queried from the DOM.

 ```js
 myRegion.reset();
 ```

-This is useful for scenarios where a region is re-used across view instances, or in unit testing.
+This is useful when regions are re-used across view instances, and in unit testing.

 ## Set How View's `el` Is Attached

-If you need to change how the view is attached to the DOM when showing a view via a region, override the `open` method of the region.
+Override the region's `open` method to change how the view is attached to the DOM.
 This method receives one parameter - the view to show.

 The default implementation of `open` is: